30 VII 1898, Vienna — 9 X 1944, KL Auschwitz-Birkenau

 Biography

-Frederika Dicker-Brandeis was a painter, architect, and interior designer of the Bauhaus movement.
-In the Theresienstadt ghetto, she organised drawing lessons for children which functioned as a form of emotional therapy.
+A member of the Bauhaus movement, Friedl Dicker-Brandeis was a painter, architect, and interior designer interned in the Terezín Ghetto (Theresienstadt).
+She organized art classes for the children, which served as a form of emotional therapy.

-She was born in 1898 in Vienna, to a poor Jewish family.
-Her father was a shopkeeper assistant and her mother, Karolina, died when Frederika was still a child, in 1902.
-Frederika’s later life was strongly affected by her mother’s absence.
+Friedl (Frederika) Dicker-Brandeis was born in 1898 in Vienna to a poor Jewish family.
+Her father was a shopkeeper’s assistant and her mother, Karolina, died in 1902 while she was very young, leaving a lifelong imprint.
+Her later life was strongly affected by her mother’s absence.
 She studied photography and began her professional career working in a puppet theatre.
-Later, she enrolled in the School of Arts and Crafts in Vienna (later the School of Applied Arts) where she attended drawing lessons taught by Franz Čižek.
-Johannes Itten, a painter and educator active in the Bauhaus movement was one of her teachers.
-In 1936, Frederika married Pavel Brandeis, a trained carpenter.
+She later enrolled in the School of Arts and Crafts in Vienna (later the School of Applied Arts) where she attended drawing lessons taught by Franz Čižek.
+Johannes Itten, one of the founders of the Bauhaus movement, painter and educator was one of her teachers.
+In 1936, Friedl married Pavel Brandeis, a trained carpenter.

-In 1942, Frederika and her husband were transported to the ghetto in Terezín (Theresienstadt) where she helped organise clandestine educational activities for children, led art lessons and gave lectures.
-She saw art as a way of expressing difficult feelings and a way to understand children’s emotions.
-After the war, her methods influenced the development of art therapy, i.e., provision of therapy through art.
+In 1942, Friedl and her husband were transported to the Terezín Ghetto (Theresienstadt), where she helped organize clandestine educational activities for children, taught art, and gave lectures.
+She saw art as a way of expressing difficult feelings and of understanding children’s emotions.
+After the war, the children’s drawings from the workshops were discovered and became known worldwide.
+Her methods laid the groundwork for the development of art therapy.

-In September 1944, Frederika’s husband was transported to Auschwitz, and she volunteered for the next transport to join him.
-Her husband survived the war, but Frederika died in 1944.
+In September 1944, Friedl’s husband was transported to Auschwitz-Birkenau, and she volunteered for the next transport to join him.
+Her husband survived the war, but Friedl Dicker-Brandeis was killed in 1944.

 The owner of visual materials is the Jewish Museum in Prague.

-Frederika Dicker-Brandeis was a painter, architect, and interior designer of the Bauhaus movement.
-In the Theresienstadt ghetto, she organised drawing lessons for children which functioned as a form of emotional therapy.
+A member of the Bauhaus movement, Friedl Dicker-Brandeis was a painter, architect, and interior designer interned in the Terezín Ghetto (Theresienstadt).
+She organized art classes for the children, which served as a form of emotional therapy.

-She was born in 1898 in Vienna, to a poor Jewish family.
-Her father was a shopkeeper assistant and her mother, Karolina, died when Frederika was still a child, in 1902.
-Frederika’s later life was strongly affected by her mother’s absence.
+Friedl (Frederika) Dicker-Brandeis was born in 1898 in Vienna to a poor Jewish family.
+Her father was a shopkeeper’s assistant and her mother, Karolina, died in 1902 while she was very young, leaving a lifelong imprint.
+Her later life was strongly affected by her mother’s absence.
 She studied photography and began her professional career working in a puppet theatre.
-Later, she enrolled in the School of Arts and Crafts in Vienna (later the School of Applied Arts) where she attended drawing lessons taught by Franz Čižek.
-Johannes Itten, a painter and educator active in the Bauhaus movement was one of her teachers.
-In 1936, Frederika married Pavel Brandeis, a trained carpenter.
+She later enrolled in the School of Arts and Crafts in Vienna (later the School of Applied Arts) where she attended drawing lessons taught by Franz Čižek.
+Johannes Itten, one of the founders of the Bauhaus movement, painter and educator was one of her teachers.
+In 1936, Friedl married Pavel Brandeis, a trained carpenter.

-In 1942, Frederika and her husband were transported to the ghetto in Terezín (Theresienstadt) where she helped organise clandestine educational activities for children, led art lessons and gave lectures.
-She saw art as a way of expressing difficult feelings and a way to understand children’s emotions.
-After the war, her methods influenced the development of art therapy, i.e., provision of therapy through art.
+In 1942, Friedl and her husband were transported to the Terezín Ghetto (Theresienstadt), where she helped organize clandestine educational activities for children, taught art, and gave lectures.
+She saw art as a way of expressing difficult feelings and of understanding children’s emotions.
+After the war, the children’s drawings from the workshops were discovered and became known worldwide.
+Her methods laid the groundwork for the development of art therapy.

-In September 1944, Frederika’s husband was transported to Auschwitz, and she volunteered for the next transport to join him.
-Her husband survived the war, but Frederika died in 1944.
+In September 1944, Friedl’s husband was transported to Auschwitz-Birkenau, and she volunteered for the next transport to join him.
+Her husband survived the war, but Friedl Dicker-Brandeis was killed in 1944.